-A Uganda Gorilla trekking in one of the world’s most Impenetrable forests is a once in a lifetime experience that will exceed all of your expectations.
+Gorilla trekking in one of the world’s most Impenetrable forests in Uganda is a once in a lifetime experience that will exceed all of your expectations.
 This adventure should be on every travelers bucket list and has to be a part of your Uganda itinerary!
-In this article I will share information and as many Uganda travel tips to plan your Uganda Gorilla Safari and things to know to prepare yourself for this adventurous trekking.
+In this article I will share as much information and as many Uganda travel tips so you can plan your Uganda Gorilla Safari accordingly.
+With this guide you can prepare yourself for an incredible trekking to see one of worlds rarest wildlife.

-As you might know Mountain gorillas are one of the most endangered animals on our planet.
-Its population has endured years of war, hunting, habitat destruction and disease.
+As you might know mountain gorillas are one of the most endangered animals on our planet.
+Its population has endured years of war, hunting, habitat destruction and diseases.
 Thanks to conservation efforts, the population is rising slowly and because of that they were moved off the ‘critically endangered’ list to ‘endangered’ in November 2018.
 At the moment, the total mountain gorilla population is estimated to be around 1000 individuals.
+In Bwindi Impenetrable National Park there are 459 gorillas.

 More Related Articles